 BOSTON IS THE largest city in the state of Massachusetts.
 It's also the state capital.
 Many cultural institutes are located in the city.
 For instance, Boston has more than 100 universities and colleges, including Harvard University and the Massachusetts Institute of Technology, the Museum of Fine Arts and the Boston Symphony Orchestra.
 The atmosphere of the city is calm and sophisticated.
 I participated in a twomonth clerkship program at Harvard Medical School (HMS) in spring 2013.
 I stayed at a local family home for the first month, and in Vanderbilt Hall (the dormitory of HMS) for the next month.
 In the TMDU-HMS program, we received special introductory training in history taking, physical examinations, and making progress notes in advance, and so we learned medical terms and clinical reasoning in English, and the customs peculiar to medical care in the United States.
 Thanks to this training, the clinical clerkship at the American hospitals went quite smoothly.
 I rotated to Child Neurology at Children Hospital Boston (CHB) and Multidisciplinary Pain Medicine at Massachusetts General Hospital (MGH).
 Our training was the same as for HMS students.
-Every day, I arrived at the hospital around 6:30 and checked the data and notes for my patients that were written by the on-call doctors or nurses.
+Every day, I arrived at the hospital around 6:30 and checked the data and notes for my patients that were written by the on-call

+The center of Boston doctors or nurses.
 After I listened to my patient's overnight complaints and performed physical examinations, I made a presentation to the team about how my patients were.
 During my presentation, the attending, fellow and resident doctors sometimes asked me many questions and gave me homework assignments like, "Tell us about Hashimoto Encephalopathy for about five to ten minutes on tomorrow's round."

-The center of Boston.

 Although I had to spend a lot of time preparing these presentations, they were an effective way of obtaining a lot of knowledge.
 Medical students were welcome to join the discussion and were required to give their opinions.
 Since all the doctors naturally quoted papers or journals as supporting evidence in the discussion, I tried searching online for relevant articles.
 I believe that this habit will be useful in my career as a doctor even in Japan.
 When I rotated to Multidisciplinary Pain Medicine, I was given an opportunity to make a 45-minutes presentation.
 I took "Acupuncture in pain management" as my topic, and spent three weeks preparing.
-Many staff members listened to my presentation carefully and gave me very helpful feedback based on evidence.
-This educational atmosphere stimulated me and I learned how to improve my presentations to convey my ideas to others.
+Many staff members listened to my presentation carefully

-TMDU-HMS program class of 2013.
+TMDU-HMS program class of 201